 In fixed-income accounts, we try to reduce risk by focusing on quality and income.
 When a client's objective is income, we generally use higher-quality short- to medium-term bonds, either taxable or tax-exempt, and high-yield equities.

 Saturna gathers investment information from many sources.
-We maintain our own research files on hundres of actively followed companies.
+We maintain our own networked files on hundres of actively followed companies.
 We maintain our own securities database for reports, stock screening and evaluations.
 Our analysts regularly read numerous financial and market publications and also review securities and markets with independent analytical services.
 Our analysts travel domestically and internationally to investigate economic conditions, participate in investment conferences and meet with company management.